mamedev/delegates/README.md

 Idea of this project is to make fast implementation in C++11/14 that will work on multiple platforms at maximum speed.

-main code is in delegate.h and delegate.cpp, rest is just to be able to test some usages in MAME itself.
+Main code is in delegate.h and delegate.cpp, rest is just to be able to test some usages in MAME itself.

 So far status is next: